Java Actions & Connector Kit

 Mendix provides seamless integration with a number of tools that developers use:

 - By selecting Deploy for Eclipse in Mendix Studio and Mendix Studio Pro, your Mendix app project will be made compatible with Eclipse,w hich means you can run and debug your app from Eclipse.
 You will also have access to the Java source code, where you can implement custom Java actions.
-For more information, see Using Eclipse and How to Debug Java actions in the Mendix documentation.
+For more information, see Using Eclipse in the Mendix Studio Pro Guide and How to Debug Java actions in the Mendix Studio Pro How-to’s.

 - Many Mendix developers use IntelliJ IDEA.
 IntelliJ enables you to import Eclipse projects, so by selecting Deploy for Eclipse in Mendix Studio and Mendix Studio Pro, you will also be able to do all your custom Java actions coding in IntelliJ.